 Electric Vehicle Charging at the NOC

 The National Oceanography Centre (NOC) installed an electric vehicle charging point as part of the government ‘Plugged in Places’ initiative.
 Two electric vehicles may charge at any one time onsite.
-The charge point is situated on the Southampton site (SO14 3ZH) Please use the Booking Form
+The charge point is situated on the Southampton site (SO14 3ZH) Please use the Booking Form **Please note, these points are currently out of use; the fault is being investigated by the installer.**

 Free air cooling